 When is it out?
 Download iOS 8.3 today

 What does it cost? iOS 8 is free download

 That's not to say that every device worked flawlessly from the beginning. iOS 8 had been running slowly on the iPhone 4S and iPad 2 given the older hardware specs.

 These older devices should be running more smoothly as of December's iOS 8.1.1.
 Release notes detail a minor update, but one that give these two older devices a much-needed performance bump.

-iOS 8.1, and now more precisely iOS 8.1.3, fixes some of those nasty WiFi and battery drain problems that resulted in a lot of negative "feedback" for Apple.
+iOS 8.3, especially iOS 8.1.3, fixed some of those nasty Wi-Fi and battery drain problems that resulted in a lot of negative "feedback" for Apple.

-It also introduces Apple Pay to iPhone 6 and iPhone 6 Plus owners.
+It also introduces Apple Pay to iPhone 6 and iPhone 6 Plus owners in the US.
 Now you can link up for credit or debit card to Apple's digital wallet if your bank is one of the 500 that support the NFC-like feature.

-OS X Yosemite gets the most out of iOS 8.1 thanks to the new Continuity feature.
+OS X Yosemite gets the most out of iOS 8.1 and above thanks to the new Continuity feature.
 Mac computers can now send and receive phone calls, texts and AirDrops from Apple mobile devices.